cesarovj/PokeSearch/README.md

 # PokeSearch
-### Search for Pokémon’s and receive information relating to its card, price, and stats.
+### Web application to search for Pokémon’s and receive information relating to its card, price, and stats.
 ### Link: [PokeSearch](https://determined-bartik-d482d8.netlify.app/)

-Web application using Vanilla JavaScript, HTML, and CSS
+This project was created using:
+* JavaScript
+* HTML
+* CSS